meequrox/random_video_opener/README.md

 ### Debug

 The program outputs the same information as [Release](#release) and:
-- list of all files in the directory
-- check result for each file (VIDEO/NOT VIDEO)
+- Check result for each file in a directory (VIDEO/NOT VIDEO)

 GNU/Linux: